|Guide||♦||4 Triplogs||0 Topics|

-The crux of this trip for most users is an 11-mile stretch with no reliable water source between Overland Lake and North Furlong Lake.
+For most users, this trip's crux is an 11-mile stretch with no reliable water source between Overland Lake and North Furlong Lake.
 Any trip planned here must account for this dry stretch.

 This hike can be done either northbound or southbound.
-Lamoille Canyon is 1,500 feet higher than Harrison Pass so northbound travel gains a bit more elevation overall.
-This description covers northbound travel beginning at Harrison Pass.
+Lamoille Canyon is 1,500 feet higher than Harrison Pass, so northbound travel gains a bit more elevation overall.
+This description covers a northbound trip beginning at Harrison Pass.

 0.0 Beginning at Harrison Pass, the trail follows a 4wd road for 2.8 miles to the signed "start" of the trail.
 Some may opt to drive this stretch, but the road is rough and requires high-clearance and four-wheel drive.
 It is *not* Subaru friendly!

 The trail continues to follow a double-track that slowly deteriorates to something few would want to drive in any kind of vehicle.
 Good thing too, because this stretch is no longer open to legal motor vehicle travel.
 Depending on the season and recent rain or snow, you may find water in a few small drainages as the trail traverses the open western slope of the range below Green Mountain.

 At mile 5.8, the trail reaches the end of the old two-track on a point that separates the Green Mountain Creek and Gilbert Creek drainages.
 There's an old and rarely used fire ring here.
 Heading downhill from here, you cross the wilderness boundary and pass the signed junction with the Gilbert Creek Trail at mile 6.8.

 After a mile of moderate ascent, at mile 7.8, the trail intersects McCutcheon Creek.
 This is a wide open drainage with several possible camp spots.
 A grove of aspen provides shade but is overgrown, so camping must occur in the unsheltered area below the grove.